 Thinking about it is one thing.

 Preparing for it is another.

 Starting it, wherever it begins, is one of the biggest steps a person will ever take.

-The number of steps that follow are not any more as significant as that first one.
+The number of steps that follow is not any more as significant as the first one.

 This belief of mine will be reinforced today as I pass through Sarria, because a great number of new Pilgrims will be joining us on the Way.